Migration Guide to API Gateway 2.0.0 or later

 The tool migrates all your Applications and Domains in your folders in a single sweep.
 Any applications or domains that have been modified in any way since downloading from off the Anypoint Platfrom will be ignored by the tool, these will have to be migrated manually.

-From API Gateway 2.0.0 or later, the endpoint model is not supported anymore.
-This means that you can continue to use HTTP Endpoints and connectors (which is not the recommended practise), but you will not be able to manage any policy associated to it, and you won’t obtain any usage statistics.
-Moreover, with API Gateway 2.0.0 and later, any inbound endpoints that use auto-discovery will cause a parse exception when the application/proxy is deployed to the API Gateway.
+Starting with API Gateway version 2.0.0, the endpoint model is not supported.
+You can continue to use HTTP Endpoints and connectors (which is not the recommended practise), but you will not be able to manage any policy associated to it, and you won’t obtain any usage statistics.
+Moreover, with API Gateway 2.0.0 and later, any inbound endpoints that use API Autodiscovery will cause a parse exception when the application/proxy is deployed to the API Gateway.